Urban Legend (film): Critical response

 Urban Legend received largely unfavorable reviews from film critics at the time of its release.
 Many critics drew negative comparisons of the film to Wes Craven's Scream, released two years prior.
 (Note: Many critics compared Urban Legend negatively to Scream, deeming it a clone or imitation, while others, such as Anita Gates (who gave the film a positive review), merely noted the films' relation as late-1990s slasher films.)
 Among them were critic Betsy Sherman of The Boston Globe, who assessed the film as a "vapid Scream rip-off."

 Anita Gates of The New York Times called the film a "teen-age moviegoer's dream", adding: "It has familiar young television stars, familiar older stars with cult followings (Robert Englund as the aforementioned professor, John Neville as the dean), an edgy sense of humor, a tricky plot and characters too genre-savvy for their own good.
 Maybe there will be an oversaturation of Scream-inspired horror films someday soon, but this one feels fresh."
 Bob Heisler of the Los Angeles Times called it an unoriginal "low-voltage drive-in movie, made strictly by-the-book."
 The New York Daily News gave the film a middling two-star out of five rating, noting that it "starts out with a unique concept but ends up as just another gorefest."

 Roger Ebert of the Chicago Sun-Times awarded the film two out of four stars, but praised Christopher Young's musical score, and adding: "The film is competently made, and the attractive cast emotes and screams energetically, and does a good job of unwisely grabbing one another by the shoulders."
 Entertainment Weeklys Ty Burr wrote of the film: "Proficiently filmed and utterly uninspired, it at least features a ghostly lead performance by Cybills Alicia Witt and a final twist that's entertainingly stupid.
 But why do all the characters have to be such nasty little dorks?
 Oh, right, otherwise we'd care about them."
 Kim Newman of the British publication Sight & Sound wrote: "Urban Legend manages somehow to be rather endearing, from Natasha Gregson Wagner's opening bit (what must now, after Scream, be called 'the Drew Barrymore position') to the hokey shaggy-dog punchline."

+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 15 critics, indicating "generally unfavorable" reviews, although audiences have scored it a positive 6.3 out of 10.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.